What do customers look for in web design?

 So what do customers want in a website?

 It’s easy to fall into the trap of building a site for your business rather than for your audience.
 Or to focus on getting as many visitors with the potential to purchase onto the site as possible.
-So it’s important to place yourself into your customers’ shoes and deliver on what is important to them at the point that they choose to interact with you.
+So it’s important to put yourself in your customer's shoes and deliver on what is important to them at the point that they choose to interact with you.

 One overall principle to consider -how responsive is your website?
 Does it adapt to mobile?
 Does it consider the buyer's journey?
 It is intuitive, clean, and fast loading?
 All of these elements are factors in responsive web design, and we take a look at some of them in more detail below.
 Get these right and you’ve started building the foundations to start carrying your user journeys and interactions.